The Big Tease: Production

 It was filmed on location in Glasgow and Los Angeles.
 The inspiration for this film came from Craig Ferguson's desire to make a cheerful film celebrating Scottishness, as opposed to the epic nature of films like Braveheart and Rob Roy, or the downbeat quality of Trainspotting and Shallow Grave.

-The script was snapped up by Warner Brothers after a five-day bidding war.
+The script was snapped up by Warner Brothers after a bidding war.
 Warner Brothers was the only studio prepared to immediately greenlight the film.
 A fast turnaround was required so it could be shot while Ferguson was on hiatus from The Drew Carey Show.

+Craig Ferguson attended a hairdressing institute to learn all about the art of hairdressing.
+The hairpieces used in the final Platinum Scissors competition were made from real human hair, and each hairpiece weighed about 4 lb.

-The Big Tease was not the only hairdressing film in development at the time; The Big Tease was released first in 1999, causing Blow Dry to be delayed until 2001.
+The Big Tease was not the only hairdressing film in development at the time; The Big Tease was released first in 1999, causing Blow Dry, another British film about a hairdressing competition, to be delayed until 2001.
+Warner Bros. marketed the film as "Rocky with Curlers".

-Casting

-It took casting director Kris Nicolau about five weeks to fill all seventy roles in the film.

-Frances Fisher was originally to read for the part of Monique, a role which went to Mary McCormack.
-Instead she opted to play Candy, the publicist.